Apply: Physician Assistant

 1. Apply online via CASPA, including:

-• Personal statements: Complete two personal statements, 250 words or less.
-The first should focus on why the applicant wants to be a PA.
-The second should reflect the mission of the Nazareth PA program and the applicant’s commitment to serving diverse communities.
+• A program-specific statement should reflect the mission of the Nazareth PA program and your commitment to serving diverse communities.

-• Letters of recommendation: Provide three letters of recommendation including one from a former college/university instructor, and one from a supervisor of the required patient care experience.
+• Two letters of recommendation: Include one from a former college/university instructor and one from a supervisor of your required patient care experience.

-2. Complete Physician Assistant College Admissions Test (PA-CAT) and designate Nazareth University to receive your official score report.
+2. Complete the Physician Assistant College Admissions Test (PA-CAT) and designate Nazareth University to receive your official score report, before the application deadline.
+Your application will not be reviewed until your scores are received.

 Prerequisite Courses